pastelmind/d2animdata/README.md

 d2animdata is a command-line program for editing **AnimData.D2**.
 AnimData.D2 is a propriety file format used by [Diablo 2] to store animation metadata for characters and monsters.

 d2animdata can *decompile* AnimData.D2 to text-based file formats, such as [tabbed text] and [JSON] (see [Supported File Formats] for more info).
 Modders can edit these files to add new animations or modify existing ones.
-After editing, d2animdata can "compile" it back to a new AnimData.D2 file.
+After editing, d2animdata can *compile* it back to a new AnimData.D2 file.

 d2animdata is written in Python.
 It supports Python 3.7 and above, and has been tested on Windows 10 and Ubuntu Linux.